yuricavalini/ignite-shop/README.md

 This project is licensed under the [MIT](./LICENSE) license.

-Made with ❤️ by Yuri Cavalini 👋🏻 [Entre em contato!](https://www.linkedin.com/in/yuricavalini/)
+Made with ❤️ by Yuri Cavalini 👋🏻 [Contact me!](https://www.linkedin.com/in/yuricavalini/)